MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-data-access.md

     ![data-access-fifteen][15]

-1. Finally, when the guest user selects your tenant, they will see the Time Series Insights environment that you just provided them access to.
+1. Finally, when the guest user selects your tenant, they will see the TSI environment that you just provided them access to.
 They now should have all capabilities associated with the role you provided them in step 8.

 ## Next steps

-* Learn [how to add an Event Hub event source](./time-series-insights-how-to-add-an-event-source-eventhub.md) to your Azure Time Series Insights environment.
+* Learn [how to add an Event Hub event source](./time-series-insights-how-to-add-an-event-source-eventhub.md) to your Azure TSI environment.
 * Send [events to the event source](./time-series-insights-send-events.md).
 * View [your environment in Time Series Insights explorer](./time-series-insights-update-explorer.md).